alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Use JOIN FETCH in your queries

-Now one another strategy is to _manually_ control the jointures and how different entities will be fetched by your queries.
+Now, one another strategy is to _manually_ control the jointures and how different entities will be fetched by your queries.
 To do that, you can use the ``JOIN FETCH`` instruction:

 For instance:
+TODO  CODE

 In this way you can shrink the number of queries done from N+1 to only one.
 However, you **MUST** check and measure if it's worth it.